 - Satisfy health and character requirements

-482 Visa Application Process & Processing Time
+Sponsorship Visa 482 Application Process & Processing Time

 - Employer applies for Standard Business Sponsorship (SBS) – valid for 5 years if approved